The evolution of CBD cannabis legality

 The evolution of CBD cannabis legality in Switzerland:

 The distinction between legal and illegal cannabis became effective in 2013, when e-liquids were first marketed.
 This change in the public's perception of the plant also saw the decriminalization of possession of cannabis containing more than 1% THC, up to a limit of 10 grams.
-In some cantons, the authorities no longer issue fines for possession.
+Indeed, in some cantons, the authorities no longer issue fines.
 Today, it is legal to possess and consume CBD cannabis throughout Switzerland.

 Status of CBD cannabis in Europe:

 The counter-example to Germany can be seen in France, where European regulations have been relaxed.
-All over France, cafés and stores selling dried flower within the legal limit were springing up.
-These were soon closed down by the authorities, and only CBD oil remained strictly speaking legal.
-For France, European legislation is simply a way of authorizing the cultivation of industrial hemp.
-This case also appears very similar in Italy, where in June 2016 CBD cannabis, known locally as "cannabis light", became illegal by decision of the Italian Supreme Court.
-However, this order has not yet been reinforced by the authorities.
+All over France, cafés and stores selling dried flowers within the legal limit were springing up.
+These were soon closed down by the authorities, and onlycannabidiol oil remained strictly speaking legal.

 naturalpes evolution legislation cbd bottom 1 500x333 1 jpg